WaveEngine/EvergineDocs/manual/basics/component_arch/components/drawables.md

 # Drawables

 ---

-The **Drawables** are one kind of Component that allows you to do and action each Draw/Render cycle of the Application.
-A Drawable is associated with an Entity and all Drawables in a scene are managed by [**RenderManager**](../../../graphics/rendering_overview.md).
+**Drawables** are a type of Component that allows you to perform an action during each Draw/Render cycle of the Application.
+A Drawable is associated with an Entity, and all Drawables in a scene are managed by [**RenderManager**](../../../graphics/rendering_overview.md).

 ## Drawable3D
 ![Drawable3D](../../../graphics/images/teapot.png)

-**Drawables3D** are a kind of drawables that is designed to provides 3D content.
-They will be processed on every **Camera3D** render.
-In these components you usually create graphics elements to draw 3D features (models, billboard, background environment, etc...)
+**Drawable3Ds** are a type of Drawable designed to provide 3D content.
+They are processed on every **Camera3D** render.
+In these components, you usually create graphic elements to draw 3D features (models, billboards, background environments, etc...).

 Add the following property: